Subscribe to get access

-While GM’s proposal would call for less than 5 percent of new vehicle sales in 2025, California electric vehicle sales are already at 6 percent in the first half of 2018.
-The country as a whole is over 1.5 percent ZEV sales so far this year, over double the sales fraction just three years ago.
-Current requirements in California and nine other states require about 8 percent ZEV sales by 2025.
-So, if this proposal was adopted and removed state ZEV targets(as we suspect it would), the requirements in these leading states would be slashed and could be lower than current ZEV sales.
-This would undercut states’ ability to meet their climate and air quality goals and undermine charging infrastructure investments which are being made alongside current vehicle deployment goals.
+Also current requirements in California and nine other states.
+All require about 8 percent ZEV sales by 2025.
+So, if this proposal was adopted and removed state ZEV targets(as we suspect it would), no good!!
+Cause the requirements in these leading states would be slashed and could be lower than current ZEV sales.
+Therefore, this would undercut states’.
+Plus their ability to meet their climate and air quality goals.
+It also will undermine charging infrastructure investments which are alongside current vehicle deployment goals.

-State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models available in some states, and the US is expected to hit the 1 million EVs sold milestone this month.
+State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models available in some states.
+Experts predict the U.S. will hit the 1 million EVs sold milestone this month.
 Undercutting state ZEV targets could slow the needed transition away from petroleum to electric-drive transportation.
 State-level regulations also allow for coordinated incentives, infrastructure investment, and supportive policies that would unlikely to happen at the national level under the current administration.
 Also, while billed as a national program, there is no assurance that automakers would make efforts to sell ZEV’s outside the states where they currently offer ZEV models.

-Advancing vehicle electrification is important and a national effort that complements state EV deployment efforts and national fuel efficiency and greenhouse gas standards is a worthwhile discussion.
+Advancing vehicle electrification is important.
+A national effort that complements state EV deployment efforts and national fuel efficiency and greenhouse gas standards is a worthwhile discussion.
 But a national ZEV program as proposed by GM is no replacement for the fuel efficiency and carbon emission standards we have on the books today.

 For a start, we can stop the disastrous proposed rollback of current standards for automobiles.

 The federal government should also abandon its illegal and unwarranted attack on California’s ability to set needed policies to reduce air pollution and climate changing emissions.
 And the federal government should be encouraging ZEV sales in all states, by extending vehicle incentives and increasing R&D spending on ZEV technologies.
 The world is moving to electric cars and away from gasoline and diesel.
-Good domestic policy choices can make sure that drivers save money on fuel, manufacturing and research jobs stay in the US, and we get on a path to reduce the worst impacts of climate change.
+Finally, good domestic policy choices can make sure that drivers save money on fuel.
+Therefore manufacturing and research jobs stay in the US.
+In conclusion and we get on a path to reduce the worst impacts of climate change.

 DAVID REICHMUTH, SENIOR ENGINEER, CLEAN VEHICLES | OCTOBER 30, 2018